Pharmacy negligence is when pharmacy staff make an error with your medication and you may have a compensation claim.

 Negligence can happen due to inexperienced or poorly trained staff in the pharmacy.

 Staff shortages in the pharmacy are not your problem, but they will affect you if, as a result, pharmacy negligence happens.
-Even trained staff, under pressure from being too busy, make mistakes, but it is the pharmacy’s responsibility to ensure oversight does not happen.
+Even trained staff, under pressure from being too busy, make mistakes, but it is the pharmacy’s responsibility to ensure negligence does not happen.

 In almost all pharmacy clinical negligence claims, the label on the box will have been correct.
 It will have your name, and of the medication you are supposed to have received.
 Sadly, it will be a prescription error and the medication is incorrect.
 People rarely notice the wrong medicine as generic medication suppliers have different boxes, tablet colours and sizes.

-It is the pharmacist’s job not to make the mistake.
 You trust your pharmacy to get the medicines right, not to make you ill from the pharmacy’s negligence.

-Is pharmacy Negligence avoidable
+Is pharmacy Negligence avoidable?

 The side effects of getting the wrong medication can be allergic reactions, harmful interactions with other medicines, or you being very ill.
-Your original condition and symptoms will not improve, and instead of you getting better, you will more than likely get a lot worse.
+Your original condition and symptoms will not improve, and instead of getting better, you will more than likely get a lot worse.

 Can I claim for pharmacy negligence?